Dear friends from Brussels,

 Working on your own is rather easy but working in a team requires patience, understanding and cooperation. (..)
 My teammates were always there to help me overcome any obstacle regarding our project.
 I could always ask for advice or feedback on my work which helped me improve myself a lot.

-As a Sponsorship Manager, Mikail Ozer faced a first challenge in convincing his own mother, rather skeptical about charities, to join the fundraising.
+As a Sponsorship Manager, Mikail Ozer faced his first challenge in convincing his own mother, who is rather skeptical, to join the fundraising.
 Mikail is half Turkish and half Belgian.
 Contributing to this project has raised an identity question for him: which country should he represent?

 I usually had problems working in groups since I wasn’t really seen as a Belgian (..)
 Working with the magnificent “Brussels Bites” group, didn’t really make me feel different from the rest, since we all were from different places with different cultures.
 I even felt more Belgian than ever in the group.